SedemGarr/6-Me-Ludo-android/README.md

 To save reads and writes, not all updates to the Realtime Database are synced with Firestore.
 Only significant events like session starts, player entries, and exits are synced up.

 You'll also notice that the game thread is an array sitting on a thread object.
 This might (and should) cause your eyes to pop out of your head.
 But the reason I decided to do that was that having each message object being its own document in a separate collection would mean more documents to read and download each time a user joins a game (and a longer waiting period as the app dowloads all these documents).
-That could be solved with pagination but that would be so much extra logic for something I was going to have to rewrite and remodel anyway.
+That could be solved with pagination but I'm trying to keep reads and writes to Firestore to an absolute minimum.
+I want this game to scale well and remain free.
 Also, I have placed a limit on the number of chat messages that can be pushed to that array.
 So the thread document will not reach the 1mb file size limit.

 ## Game and AI logic